knime/knime-cloud-azure/README.md

 ### Termination Notification

-The Azure VMSS supports providing a notification to all VM's in the VMSS of a termination event.
+The Azure VMSS supports [termination notification](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-terminate-notification) to all VM's in the VMSS of a termination event.
 This notification gives the VM a window of opportunity to perform any clean up tasks required.
 The KNIME Executors use this notification to stop accepting any new work and to attempt to finish any current jobs.